Mhmccabe/terraform-docker/README.md

-# terraform-docker
+# Terraform-docker

-learning to control docker from terraform
+my basic repository I was using whilst I learned to use terraform to control docker deployments